Multimodal CoT

 The Solution: Think With the Diagram

 Multimodal CoT extends Chain-of-Thought reasoning to incorporate visual inputs like images, charts, and diagrams.
-It's like solving a geometry problem by looking at the figure while working through the logic.
-It requires a vision model that can process both text and images.
+Instead of jumping straight from a picture to an answer, the model is prompted to first put into words what it actually sees — the objects, labels, numbers, and relationships in the image — and only then reason step by step toward the answer.
+It's like solving a geometry problem by describing the figure aloud while working through the logic.
+This requires a vision model that can process both text and images in the same context.

 Think of it like solving a problem with a diagram: